symtegration/symtegration/README.md

 Symtegration can also be used in [IHaskell] to do symbolic integration.
-Its use can be seen in an [example IHaskell notebook], which you try out by [running on mybinder.org].
+Its use can be seen in an [example IHaskell notebook], which you can try out by [running on mybinder.org].

 [IHaskell]: https://github.com/IHaskell/IHaskell
 [example IHaskell notebook]: https://github.com/chungyc/haskell-notebooks/blob/main/Symtegration.ipynb